gokula-nandhan-2/BreastCancerPredictionSystem/README.md

 ## 📌 Overview
 This project was developed as part of the **Machine Learning and Data Mining (5DATA002W.2)** module at the University of Westminster.

 The **Breast Cancer Prediction System** applies machine learning algorithms to predict the likelihood of breast cancer based on diagnostic features.
-The project was implemented in **Google Colab notebooks** and includes preprocessing, model training, evaluation, and reflection.
+The project was implemented in **Google Colab Notebooks** and includes preprocessing, model training, evaluation, and reflection.

 ---